EHB-MCT/expertlab-pt4-RyanVankriekinge/README.md

 11. **Adding stagger to all elements of a section**
     Used [ChatGPT](https://chatgpt.com/share/6735d162-9c10-8002-8963-ae1732fc5a18) to create efficient staggers on child elements of a div element in src > views > HomeView.vue

+12. **Animating link underlines when hovering over navigation**
+    Used [Animating Link Underlines](https://tobiasahlin.com/blog/css-trick-animating-link-underlines/) to add animation to navigation links when hovering in src > assets > styles > nav.css